ynput/OpenPype/website/docs/admin_settings_system.md

 ## Applications

-In this section you can manage what Applications are available to your studio, locations of their executables and their additional environments.
-In OpenPype context each application that is integrated is also called a `Host` and these two terms might be used interchangeably in the documentation.
+In this section you can manage what Applications are available to your studio, locations of their executables, and their additional environments.
+In OpenPype context, each application that is integrated is also called a `Host` and these two terms might be used interchangeably in the documentation.

 Each Host is made of two levels.